AWS Lambda#

 }

 1. Click Next: Tags and Next: Review.
-Fill the policy name field (you can name it lithops-policy or simmilar) and create the policy.
+Fill the policy name field (you can name it lithops-policy or similar) and create the policy.

 2. Go back to IAM and navigate to Roles tab.
 Click Create role.